simonhklaassen/Mock-Course-Task/README.md

  1) Copy the necessary files into a docker container
  2) Execute the `grade_command` specified by the task author and wait for it to finish
- 3) Retrieve the contents from the `grade_results.json` file
+ 3) Retrieve the contents from the `grade_results.json` file created by the grading

 Thus, it is entirely up to the task author how to grade solutions.
-Typically, the task author will write some script that checks the student's solution, usually using some kind of unittesting.
+Typically, the task author will write some script that checks the student's solution, usually using some kind of unit testing.
 The only requirement is that at the end of grading, `grade_result.json` is written to the working directory.
 The file needs to conform to the following example, indicating how many points the student should get, plus a list of hints: